ethereum/consensus-specs/sync/optimistic.md

 If the justified checkpoint transitions from `SYNCING` -> `INVALID`, a consensus engine MAY choose to alert the user and force the application to exit.

+## Failure Recovery

+During the merge transition it is possible for an attacker to craft a `BeaconBlock` with an execution payload that references an eternally-unavailable `body.execution_payload.parent_hash` value.
+In some rare circumstances, it is possible that an attacker can build atop such a block to trigger justification.
+If an optimistic node imports this malicious chain, that node will have a "poisoned" fork choice store, such that the node is unable to produce a child of the head (due to the invalid chain of payloads) and the node is unable to fork around the head (due to the justification of the malicious chain).

+The fork choice poisoning attack is temporary for an individual node, assuming there exists an honest chain.
+An honest chain which justifies a higher epoch than the malicious chain will take precedence and revive any poisoned store once imported.

+The `SAFE_SLOTS_TO_IMPORT_OPTIMISTICALLY` parameter assumes that the network will justify a honest chain within some number of slots.
+With this assumption, it is therefore "safe" to optimistically import transition blocks during the sync process.
+Since there is an assumption that an honest chain with a higher justified checkpoint exists, any fork choice poisoning will be short-lived and resolved before that node is required to produce a block.

+However, the assumption that the honest, canonical chain will always justify within `SAFE_SLOTS_TO_IMPORT_OPTIMISTICALLY` slots is dubious.
+Therefore, clients MUST provide the following command line flag to assist with manual disaster recovery:

+- `--safe_slots_to_import_optimistically`: modifies the
+	`SAFE_SLOTS_TO_IMPORT_OPTIMISTICALLY`.

 ## Merge Transition